-When a fire occurs despite prevention measures, it is important to detect it as early as possible to give building occupants sufficient time to react, including safe evacuation and early fire extinction.
+DETECTION When a fire occurs despite prevention measures, it is important to detect it as early as possible to give building occupants sufficient time to react, including safe evacuation and early fire extinction.
 Fire Safety Facts Smoke will not wake you up in time in case of a fire at night, only smoke alarms and detectors will.
 These are vital in allowing timely evacuation.
 The installation of smoke alarms inside each bedroom, outside each sleeping area and on every level of the entire residential building is recommended.
-In larger buildings, alarms must ideally be interconnected to alert all building occupants.
+In larger buildings, alarms must ideally be interconnected to alert all building

-Recommended smoke alarms Best practices housing in Norway, Denmark, Sweden, Finland, Estonia, the United Kingdom, the Netherlands, France, Ireland, Austria, Belgium and Germany.
-Smoke Alarm Day in Nordic countries promotes the regular checking of smoke - Building occupants need to make sure that smoke alarms are properly placed, are in sufficient number, and function correctly.
-In several countries and regions, specific awareness campaigns are organised by the fire services, and smoke detectors are distributed or installed for the most vulnerable people. - The European Parliament can support the work at national level by advocating for the extended use of smoke alarms throughout Europe and by recognising the role of fire services in awareness and prevention efforts
+Recommended smoke alarms

+Best practices Smoke alarms are mandatory in residential housing in Norway, Denmark, Sweden, Finland, Estonia, the United Kingdom, the Netherlands, France, Ireland, Austria, Belgium and Germany.
+Smoke Alarm Day in Nordic countries promotes the regular checking of smoke alarms.
+The type and extent of requirements vary across countries and regions.
+5 What can be done?

+Building occupants need to make sure that smoke alarms are properly placed, are in sufficient number, and function correctly.
+In several countries and regions, specific awareness campaigns are organised by the fire services, and smoke detectors are distributed or installed for the most vulnerable people.
+DETECTION The European Parliament can support the work at national level by advocating for the extended use of smoke alarms throughout Europe and by recognising the role of fire services in awareness and prevention efforts SMOKE ALARMS SHOULD BE EVERYWHERE!

 EARLY SUPPRESSION When a fire occurs, it can be stopped within the first minutes by a manual extinguisher or by automatic sprinklers.
-Sprinklers are activated automatically by heat and only at the place where the fire occurs Fire Safety Facts 96% of fires in sprinkler-protected buildings are controlled or extinguished by the system on the premises. primarily intended to contain or control fires they can also be instrumental in saving the lives of people in the room of the fire's origin
+Sprinklers are activated automatically by heat and only at the place where the fire occurs.
+Fire Safety Facts 96% of fires in sprinkler-protected buildings are controlled or extinguished by the system on the premises.
+Evidence shows that while sprinklers are primarily intended to contain or control fires, they can also be instrumental in saving the lives of people in the room of the fire's origin.

+Best practices

-Best practices Automatic Fire Suppression Systems are required in all residential homes in Wales and in residential buildings above two storeys in Norway.
+Automatic Fire Suppression Systems are required in all residential homes in Wales and in residential buildings above two storeys in Norway.
+Different types of sprinklers are available, including portable and temporary units that can be installed without the need for pipework to be constructed, and which can, for example, be useful for people staying at home and who are less able to evacuate such as olderly or disabled people

+What can be done?

-Different types of sprinklers are available, including portable and temporary units that can be installed without the need for pipework to be constructed, and which can, for example, be useful for people staying at home and who are less able to evacuate, such as elderly or disabled people. - Promoting a wider use of automatic suppression systems (especially for higher risk buildings and more vulnerable people) is key to further reducing fatal fires. - The EU can support efforts through dedicated EU funding.
+FAPELSUBPRESSION - Promoting a wider use of automatic suppression systems (especially for higher risk buildings and more vulnerable people) is key to further reducing fatal fires. - The EU can support efforts through dedicated EU funding.